Norway to open probe into cruise in stormy weather

 Liseth said investigators were headed to Molde Monday and declined to speculate as to why the Viking Sky captain had decided to sail despite the weather warning.
 He couldn't immediately say how long the ship would remain in Molde.

-Yngve Skovly of the police in Moere and Romsdal district where Molde sits, says that there is no suspicion of a criminal offense.
+Yngve Skovly of the police in Moere and Romsdal district where Molde sits, says that there is no suspicion of a criminal offense but police have opened an investigation to find out why the ship had engine problems.
+That probe would be part of the one by the Accident Investigations Board.

 The Viking Sky is a relatively new ship, delivered in 2017 to operator Viking Ocean Cruises.